 6. Report the attack to law enforcement

-There are four common methods to recover files from a ransomware attack:
+There are four common methods to recover files after a ransomware attack:

 - Break the ransomware encryption utilizing a malware researcher, or use a publicly available decrypter

-It’s time to get your ransomware encrypted files back.
-If you are interested in pursuing ransomware recovery services, the team of ransomware recovery specialists at Proven Data have the experience you need to help you successfully navigate your ransomware incident.
+It’s time to get your ransomware-encrypted files back.
+If you are interested in pursuing ransomware recovery services, the team of ransomware recovery specialists at Proven Data is ready 24/7.
+Our experts have the experience you need to help you successfully navigate your ransomware incident.